 Also known as ‘meth’ and ‘crystal meth,’ methamphetamine is a highly addictive central nervous system (CNS) stimulant that’s commonly sold on the streets.
 As one of the most addictive drugs in the world, it’s understandable why recovering from an addiction to methamphetamine requires professional meth rehab centers that offer care for detox, mental health, and more.
 With the proper help, the psychological and physical damage of drug abuse can be treated, granting the individual a second chance to live a happy and healthy life.
-If you’re interested in getting sober, our rehab for meth addiction can help.
+If you’re interested in getting sober, Banyan Treatment Centers Sebring’s meth rehab program can help.

 Short & Long-Term Effects of Methamphetamine

 As a powerful stimulant, meth can increase wakefulness and physical activity while decreasing appetite, even in small doses.
 Methamphetamine can also cause a variety of cardiovascular problems, such as rapid heart rate, irregular heartbeat, and high blood pressure.
-Hyperthermia (increased body temperature) and convulsions are also indicators of a methamphetamine overdose, which can occur if a person takes higher doses than their body is accustomed to.
+Hyperthermia (increased body temperature) and convulsions can also occur.

 Methamphetamine acts by blocking the reabsorption of dopamine in the brain, allowing the neurotransmitter to flood it.
 Since dopamine is linked to functions like increased energy, mood, and pleasure, meth abuse leads to a euphoric high, which is what makes the drug so addictive.